Originate/guide/go/README.md

 ## Advantages

-Bad programmers create complicated solutions for simple problems.
+_Bad programmers create complicated solutions for simple problems.
-Good programmers can create complicated solutions for complex problems.
+Good programmers create complex solutions for complex problems.
-Geniuses create simple solutions for complex problems.
+Geniuses create simple solutions for complex problems._

 Go is such an ingeniously simple solution for the many complex problems encountered in modern, large-scale, high-quality and high-velocity software engineering.